playnmaker123/VirageMacro-Cracked/README.md

 # 3: Find the paywall and delete it
 Use Control F, and search up "username := Trim(username)".
-Select all of this code:
+Select all of the paywall (it usually looks something like this):

 ```ahk
 /*